mapmeld/NaNoWriMo/README.md

 finishing the month is going to be a challenge.

-I usually write code, nonfiction, or short stories in the third person with no dialogue, so writing something longer is draining.
-Also I just started a new job on the 21st and moved into an apartment at the beginning of the month.
+I usually write code, nonfiction, or short stories in the third person with no dialogue, so writing something longer and with all sorts of conversations is draining.
+Also I just started a new job and moved into an apartment.
 I can't skip any days, because then I need to write extra on the other days.

 It feels draining, but here I am writing more, into GitHub.